Xceptance/XCMailr/xcmailr_automation/readme.md

 * You'll find the scripdeveloper.xpi file in the XLT folder (tools)
 * Install it as Firefox add-on (Firefox Add On Manager > Install add-on from file)
 * Open the Script Developer and import the 'xcmailr_automation' folder as Test Project (folder button > Import...)
-* Click on the play button to start a test run
+* Click on the play button to start a single test run or select multiple test cases and run them as Batch

 Things you should consider, before you start the test execution:

 * Settings: The tests were created and work with the default settings
+ * Do not enable the 'Generate JUnit wrapper' checkbox, because your Java classes will be overwritten and the WebDriver execution does not work anymore
 * Modules: Use them, if you want to customize a test or create a new one
 * Parameters: Many modules provide module parameters, which can be easily customized
 * Language: The tests were designed for the English version of XCMailr